Go to Reviews.org AU Edition

 Once you’ve navigated to the Setup menu using the previous steps, the app screen will read, “What kind of device are you setting up?”

 Select Amazon Echo.
 The app will You can also select the Devices on the lower right-hand corner of your homepage, then hit the plus sign in the upper right-hand corner.
-Then you’ll hit Add Device to reach the Setup menu.then present a list of Echos.
+Then you’ll hit Add Device to reach the Setup menu.
+Then it will present a list of Echos to choose from.

 6. Choose your Echo type.